Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Discussion and Limitations

 \subsection{Critique of using COMPAS as an experimental scenario}

 \citet{bao2021compaslicated} raise the problem that Risk Assessment Instrument (RAI) data sets such as COMPAS are used for benchmarking fairness methods in a purely technical fashion without recognizing the domain- and data-specific concerns of Criminal Justice (CJ).
 As a result, technical fairness method contributions could be interpreted as substantive interventions in the CJ domain.
 However, the authors rightly argue, the latter presupposes careful considerations of the domain specifics that may invalidate such results.
 They raise several serious concerns about COMPAS: outcome label bias due to construct invalidity; measurement bias that cannot be calibrated due to lack of (reliable) ground truth; protected attribute measurement bias; racial bias in covariates; and distribution issues due to label selection bias.

-We recognize and acknowledge the concerns raised by Bao et al. However, since our contribution is an improvement on a previously published method presented on the COMPAS data set, we deem it important to enable a comparison of our results with the original.
+We recognize and acknowledge the concerns raised by Bao et al. However, since our contribution is, inter alia, an improvement on a previously published method presented on the COMPAS data set, we deem it important to enable a comparison of our results with the original.
 Thus, we publish the results from our experiments on the COMPAS data set only as a technical comparison with the results in \citet{kleinberg2016inherent}, and under the caveat that reliable ground truth is not available for the COMPAS data set.
 Hence, the results on applying FAIM to COMPAS are not intended as a contribution to real-world outcomes in the criminal justice domain.
 Rather, we discuss how \methodname could be used in a pretrial setting \emph{if} the model and data were considered adequate.